 RESEARCH AND REPORTS

 I am an experienced researcher and report writer.
 As well as writing my PhD I have also been commissioned by numerous arts organisations over the past few years to produce a variety of reports.
 Some of them have been internal and confidential business strategies, impact reviews and analyses.
-Some of them have been academic literature reviews for a variety of clients, mainly so that their creative strategies are grounded in good research and evidence.
+Some of them have been academic literature reviews for a variety of clients, so they can ensure their creative strategies are grounded in good research and evidence.

 Some of my most rewarding work has been diversity research for public consumption, that ultimately informs campaigning and culture change for the music industries.
 Although the topic was difficult and reveals the negative side of the music industry, I was proud to co-author Dignity At Work 2: Discrimination in the Music Sector with Dr Kathryn Williams.